deyemiobaa/deyemiobaa/README.md

-- 👋 Hi, I’m Sodiq, a [Microverse](https://www.microverse.org/?grsf=agshns) alum.
+- 👋 Hi, I’m Sodiq, a full-stack software developer
-- 👀 I’m interested in software development and data science
+- 👀 I have over 2 years of experience building web apps
-- 🌱 I’m currently building with a product team at [Co.lab](https://joincolab.io/)
+- 🌱 I’m currently building Wabi-Sabi, a web/mobile app that lets you create and share the memories that matter to you the most
-- 💞️ I’m looking to collaborate on web related projects
+- 💞️ I’m looking to collaborate on web related projects.
+Specifically Rails and React projects.
 - 📫 How to reach me: [@deyemiobaa](https://twitter.com/deyemiobaa) on twitter and [Sodiq Aderibigbe](https://www.linkedin.com/in/sodiqa/) on LinkedIn

 <!---